Inside the ad industry’s moonshot: Pitching you to get the COVID-19 vaccine

 “We weren’t going to find a silver-bullet message here that worked for everyone,” says Pereira.
 “We had to find something that would allow us to approach from different angles.
 It was about finding an emotional attitude rather than specific wording.
 What we did was try to find an architecture that was flexible enough for different partners to take and join the effort, and there is alignment on the idea of being respectful and empathetic to people’s hesitancy.”

-When Luis Miguel, creative chairman and CEO of Alma DDB, first heard the tagline and theme of “It’s up to you,” he loved the colloquial nature of it, but he quickly realized that the phrase itself really fell short when translated directly to Spanish.
+When Luis Miguel Messianu, creative chairman and CEO of Alma DDB, first heard the tagline and theme of “It’s up to you,” he loved the colloquial nature of it, but he quickly realized that the phrase itself really fell short when translated directly to Spanish.
 So they worked on a solution not only to capture the essence of the phrase but also to add a few additional layers.
 Their answer had to work linguistically, but more important, it had to translate culturally across all different Spanish-speaking nationalities.

 They landed on “De ti depende.”

-“It really communicates the collective aspect of our community and choice in a really empathetic way,” says Miguel.
+“It really communicates the collective aspect of our community and choice in a really empathetic way,” says Messianu.
 “It really captures that sense of empowerment [and] motivates without being pushy.
 So we felt this is relevant to a Hispanic audience, given the correlation with the dependence and family focus.
 Not only in this country, but in many instances it connects to the mother country.
 A lot of our audience has family in Mexico, Colombia, Argentina, and Brazil.
 It has a very direct connection with the collective aspect, the multigenerational component, and across a variety of geographies.”

 In adapting the campaign for a Black American audience, Joy Collective founder and CEO Kelli Richardson wanted to make sure that the campaign and its tagline didn’t feel like it was foisting another burden on the Black community.
 She and her team instead focused on rooting the images and messaging in very familial experiences and the desire to get back some of what has been lost.
 The ads feature images of HBCU homecoming, family cookouts, and barbershops.
 The agency is also creating messages featuring well-known pastors from across the country, talking about the importance of getting the facts.